someth2say/taijitu/README.md

  - Entries appearing in both, but having different contents.
 Those are named `differences`

 # The properties
-When running a comparison, one or several properties files should be provided, in order to define a) data sources, b) comparison(s) to run anc c) behaviour for the application.
+When running a runtime, one or several properties files should be provided, in order to define a) data sources, b) runtime(s) to run anc c) behaviour for the application.
 Properties are provided in a hierarchical manner.
 So you can define things like the following:
 ```
 property=value